 Prospective students should first obtain official admission to the University from the Admissions Office before applying for housing.
-Application for admission to the

-University and application for University housing accommodations are separate transactions.
-Space in University housing is reserved on a firstcome, first-served basis.
+Application for admission to the University and application for University housing accommodations are separate transactions.
+Space in University housing is reserved on a first-come, first-served basis.

 - 1. RESIDENCE HALL: Students wishing to make housing reservations should fill out a housing application which may be obtained from the Residential Living Office.
-The housing application must be accompanied by a \$200 housing deposit.
-Suite mate requests are granted when space is available and both applications indicated the same preference.
+The housing application must be accompanied by \$50 non-refundable application fee.
+A \$200 housing deposit is due before the first day of occupancy.
+Suite mate requests are granted when space is available and when both applications indicate the same preference.
 Theme community requests are assigned by order of preference as space permits.
 All students who apply for accommodations in the residence halls and are accepted sign an agreement for the full academic year (August-May). - 2.
-EFFECIENCY APARTMENTS: Individual students who have satisfied, or are exempt from, the residential living requirement, may apply to live in the efficiency apartments by filling out an apartment application which can be obtained from the Residential Living Office.
-The apartment application must be accompanied by a \$200 housing deposit.
+EFFECIENCY APARTMENTS: Individual students who are 21 years or older, may apply to live in the efficiency apartments by filling out an apartment application which can be obtained from the Residential Living Office.
+The apartment application must be accompanied by \$50 non-refundable application fee.
+A \$200 housing deposit is due before the first day of occupancy.
 All individuals living in University apartments must be enrolled in classes on a full time basis each academic term.
 Apartment rent continues during the entire time the student has occupancy of the unit.
-Students who apply for an efficiency apartment are placed on a first come first served waiting list based on the date the deposit is received by Residential Living.

-- 3. FAMILY HOUSING: A family housing application, which may be obtained from the Residential Living Office, should be filled out and submitted to the Residential Living Office with a \$200 deposit.
-A spouse or children must be living with the student in order to obtain family housing and only immediate /dependant members of the same family may reside in a unit.
-The marriage certificate and/or proper identification must be presented.
+Students who apply for an efficiency apartment are placed on a first come first served waiting list based on the date the deposit is received by Residential Living. - 3.
+FAMILY HOUSING: A family housing application, which may be obtained from the Residential Living Office, should be filled out and submitted to the Residential Living Office with a by \$50 non-refundable application fee.
+A \$200 housing deposit is due before the first day of occupancy.
+A spouse or children (full custody of children) must be living with the student in order to obtain family housing and only immediate /dependent members of the same family may reside in a unit.
+The official (not common law) marriage certificate must be presented.
 Rent continues during the entire time of occupancy.
 The student renting the unit must be enrolled full time each term.
-Students who apply for a family housing apartment are placed on a first come first served waiting list based on the date the deposit is received by Residential Living. - 4.
-THEME COMMUNITIES: Themed halls and/or wings bring together students with similar interests, goals, and attitudes and provide specialized programming to explore those ideas.
-Theme communities will provide opportunities for civic responsibility, self awareness, discipline, as well as a strong sense of community.
+Students who apply for a family housing apartment are placed on a first come first served waiting list based on the date the application fee is received by Residential Living.

+4. THEME COMMUNITIES: Themed halls and/or wings bring together students with similar interests, goals, and attitudes and provide specialized programming to explore those ideas.
+Theme communities will provide opportunities for civic responsibility, self-awareness, discipline, as well as a strong sense of community.
+We don't have themed housing anymore until we implement it